OfficeDev/Outlook-Add-in-ForwardEmail/README.md

 * Visual Studio 2012 (RTM).
 * Office 2013 tools for Visual Studio 2012 (RTM).
 * Either access to an Office 365 Developer Site (highly recommended) or a local installation of Exchange Server 2013.
+You can [join the Office 365 Developer Program and get a free 1 year subscription to Office 365](https://aka.ms/devprogramsignup).

 **Key components of the sample**